K. Asif

-K. Asif (born Asif Karim; 14 June 1922 – 9 March 1971) was an Indian film director, film producer and screenwriter who is known for his epic film, Mughal-e-Azam (1960).
+K. Asif (born Karimuddin Asif; 14 June 1922 – 9 March 1971) was an Indian film director, film producer and screenwriter who is known for his epic film, Mughal-e-Azam (1960).

 Early life

 Asif was born in Etawah, Uttar Pradesh, India to parents Dr. Fazal Karim and Bibi Ghulam Fatima.
-Asif went to Bombay and later took the name K. Asif.
-He became a successful director.
+Asif went to Bombay and later took the professional name K. Asif.
+He eventually became a successful film director and producer.

 Career

 His directorial debut, Phool (1945), did very well at the box-office.
-In 1944, Asif planned to make a film called Mughal-e-Azam based on the life and times of Mughal Emperor Akbar the Great's court dancer, based on a Urdu novel 'Anarkali' written by Syed Imtiaz Ali Taj, with Chandramohan in the male lead and the then upcoming actress Nargis in the female lead.
+In 1944, Asif planned to make a film called Mughal-e-Azam based on the life and times of Mughal Emperor Akbar the Great's court dancer, based on an Urdu novel 'Anarkali' written by Syed Imtiaz Ali Taj, with Chandramohan in the male lead and the then upcoming actress Nargis in the female lead.
 However, in 1946, before the production of the film could begin, the male lead, Chandramohan, died.
 At that time, Asif temporarily shelved the film until further notice.
 He produced the film Hulchul and released it in 1951.

 At that time, Asif recast Mughal-e-Azam with Dilip Kumar in the male lead and Madhubala in the female lead and began the production of the film in the same year.
 In 1960, after twelve years in production, Mughal-e-Azam was released and became a huge hit at packed cinema houses across India.

 After the release and success of Mughal-e-Azam, Asif planned yet another motion picture called Love and God, his first directorial venture to be made completely in color, and began production.
 The film was to star Guru Dutt in the male lead and Nimmi in the female lead.
 However, in 1964, when lead actor Guru Dutt died, shooting came to a halt.
 Asif recast Sanjeev Kumar in the male lead and resumed production of the film.
 During the production of the film, K. Asif died on 9 March 1971 at the age of 48/49 and the film was abandoned.
 In 1986, Asif's senior widow, Akhtar Asif, (younger sister of Dilip Kumar) released the film in an incomplete form.